Oxford-step-counter/DataSet/validation/README.md

 The columns are:

-    timestamp (microsencods since boot), accx, accy, accz, steps as detected by algo, steps as detected by ground truth device, steps as detected by the hardware step counter
+    timestamp (nanosencods since boot), accx, accy, accz, steps as detected by algo, steps as detected by ground truth device, steps as detected by the hardware step counter

 ## Files description